 Damages for soft tissue injuries can vary dramatically.
 They can cover both tangible and intangible losses, including medical expenses, lost wages, mental anguish, household services, loss of consortium, pain and suffering, and out-of-pocket expenses.

-You should obtain treatment for soft tissue injuries as soon as possible and follow the doctor’s recommendations, such as pursuing follow-up care, taking a medication, or going to physical therapy.
-If you do not follow the doctor’s recommendations, and as a result your injuries worsen, the insurer can argue that you failed to mitigate your damages.
+You should obtain treatment for soft tissue injuries as soon as possible and follow the doctor’s recommendations, such as pursuing follow-up care, taking medications, or going to physical therapy.
+If you do not follow the doctor’s recommendations, and as a result, your injuries worsen, the insurer can argue that you failed to mitigate your damages.
 Mitigating your damages means taking steps to reduce your harm and costs.